 Who Created the Zombie Cocktail?

-The story of the boozy zombie drinks began in the first days of the tiki scene.
+The story of the boozy zombie drinks began in the first days of America's tiki bar scene.
 It was a time of fierce competition between two leaders of these new tropical-themed bars.
 Both Don the Beachcomber and Victor Bergeron (of Trader Vic's fame) kept their recipes tightly guarded, even encrypting their bar stock with top-secret codes.

-The array of fruit juices and other flavors fit zombie cocktails in the classic definition of a punch (rather than the large-batch drinks served at parties).
+The array of fruit juices and other flavors place zombie cocktails in the classic definition of a punch (rather than the large-batch drinks served at parties).
 It is believed that Don created the zombie punch around 1934.
 Gary Regan notes in "The Joy of Mixology" that it was first served at the Hurricane Bar during the 1939 World's Fair in New York.

 The tiki bar secrecy may have been great for business at the time, but it poses a problem for modern bartenders who want to recreate the famous recipes.
 Imagine trying to pinpoint every fruit and the precise amount of rum poured into a cocktail that can have nine ingredients or more.
 This explains why there are so many recipes for the same drink and accounts for the similarities between the zombie "cocktail" and the "punch."
 In every case, zombies are complex, and you need to have a well-stocked bar if you want to take on any of them.